davegoblue/WearableCourseProject/README.md

 # WearableCourseProject
 Create tidy data for a wearable dataset as part of a Coursera project

+Wearable technology is creating an exciting area for data analysis.
+In this course project, we were asked to download results of an experiment based on data from the acceleraometer and gyroscope of a Samsung Galaxy S smartphone worn by 30 subjects as they participated in six types of activities.
+The end goal was to create a tidy data set by subject and activity that contains the average value for all experimental measurements that were reported as being either a mean or a standard deviation.

 This repo contains course project work for "Getting and Cleaning Data" on Coursera

 * There is a single script called run_analysis.R which loads, cleans, subsets, and summzrizes the project data